Vulnerability of Machine Learning Approaches Applied in IoT-based Smart Grid: A Review: A comprehensive review for the adversarial attack on MLsgAPP

 \textbf{Demand response.} The DRL approach is also promising to be used in the demand response management system.
-However, the adversarial attacks on the demand response are easy since the two-way communications among millions of smart devices can be illegally accessed.
 In the demand response management system, each smart building often acts as an intelligent agent to flatten the demand curve and reduce the peak demand.
 A group of smart buildings can be treated as multiple intelligent agents to interact and achieve an overall supply-demand balance.
-Therefore, multi-agent reinforcement learning (MARL) can be used to address the challenges faced by inaccurate models and real-time decision-making requirements.
+Therefore, the MARL can be used to address the challenges faced by inaccurate models and real-time decision-making requirements.
 To evaluate the vulnerability of the MARL-based demand response, the attacker is modeled as a single adversarial DRL agent \cite{zeng2022resiliendrl}.
-As the agents need the observations from the other agents to make a synchronous and joint decision, the malicious agent aims to learn an optimal policy to perturb his/her own observation state to mislead the decision processes of other agents.
+As the agents need the observations from the other agents to make a synchronous and joint decision, the malicious agent aims to learn an optimal policy to perturb his/her observation state to mislead the decision processes of other agents.
 Since the DRL-based application usually works in a feedback loop, the wrong operation or control strategy will affect the demand response system, which further increases the chaos among agents.
-The adversarial perturbation on the malicious agent's observation is computed iteratively with a given number of episodes.
-From the experimental results, the adversarial attack can cause a 41.43\% higher metric value of ramping than the no-attack case.
+From the experimental result, the adversarial attack can cause a 41.43\% higher metric value of ramping than the no-attack case.